fluffynuts/synchronous-promise/README.md

 SynchronousPromise.reject('bar'); // creats an already-rejected promise
 ```

-(`race()` isn't because I haven't determined a good strategy for that yet -- but it's
+(`race()` isn't because I haven't determined a good strategy for that yet,
+considering the synchronous design goal -- but it's
 unlikely you'll need `race()` from a test).

 ### Extras